flyteorg/blog-posts-backup/cl81luie207ek63nvcgvieklk.md

 Some cheat sheets in the pipeline include Airflow & Flyte, Flyte integrations, and ML & data.
 Stay tuned!

-If Flyte seems interesting to you, give the [repo](https://github.com/flyteorg/flyte) a ⭐️!
+If Flyte interests you, give the [repo](https://github.com/flyteorg/flyte) a ⭐️!

 If you've any suggestions or questions, hit us up on [Slack](https://slack.flyte.org/).
 We're awaiting your feedback!